-This Beet Hummus includes roasted beets which makes a creamy and velvet smooth and absolutely delicious unique hummus.
+This Creamy 5 Minute Beet Hummus includes roasted beets which makes a creamy and velvet smooth and absolutely delicious unique hummus.
 It’s great as a snack or dip, and is vegan and gluten free!

 I don’t know about you, but I never need an excuse to eat hummus.
 When I first became a vegetarian, I most definitely ate my weight in hummus.
 It’s one of those magical bean spreads that taste great on anything, be it a salad, a sandwich, with chips or veggies or even by itself.
 Now, add the magic of roasted beets to that?
 Let me tell you, a star is born.

 I’m quite aware that my beet addiction is quite similar to my quinoa addiction, but with absolutely good reason of course – I can’t get enough of them.
 I thought of making beet hummus when I realised I hadn’t had hummus in a few months (shocker!!) and I had tons of roasted beets in my fridge.
 I’ve experimented with adding all sorts of ingredients to hummus, be it roasted bell peppers, copious amounts of roasted garlic and anything else I could have my hands on.
 A quick google search let me know that I, brainiac of the beets, was unfortunately not the creator of this great hummus phenomenon, but it did at least reassure me that I wasn’t entirely insane for trying this mixture out.

 It’s safe to say, about 1 ½ cups of beet hummus later in three days, that this was pretty good, no, ridiculously amazing.